 How To Make A Homemade Cat Card

-This hub will demonstrate how to draw a cat on a quarter fold card.
+This hub illustrates how to draw a cat on a quarter fold card.
 All of the suggestions presented on this hub are merely ideas that can give you more direction in your card making.
-Bobby is an eleven year old cat of my parents, but I still consider her my pet since I lived there for many years and still visit her quite frequently.
+Bobby eleven-year-old old cat of my parents, but I still consider her my pet since I lived there for many years and still visit her quite frequently.
 Bobby is a manx tuxedo suit cat, and the most adorable baby I know.
 My fascination with cats began at a very young age, and I am still not over it.
 One thing we always did was give our cats very unique names to reflect our eclectic tastes.
 My sister named one of her kittens Trotsky without realizing he was an actual person.
 Another cat I had was named Rutherford, and I purposely named him after President Rutherford B. Hayes.
 For some reason when I was fifteen the name Rutherford just sounded every so cool to me!
 The summer after my freshman year in college I spent a few months at home with my family.

 Our neighbors had a cute white and gray kitten they did not want, so we adopted her and named her Ashbury.
 Not sure what inspired that name, but it just sounded very adorable at the time.
 A couple of years later Ashbury had a litter of kittens, of which Bobby was one.
 She was named Bobby because of her bobbed tail.
 We are not exactly sure who her father was, but we have a pretty good idea since a large black and white manx cat used to hang out around the house.
 We have a theory the neighbor's cat is a descendant of the manx cat my parents had way back in the seventies, which looks a lot like Bobby.

-Of course these are all theories, but there were not too many tuxedo suit manx cats hanging around our neighborhood in the past or present, so I think Bobby and her dad are most likely descendants of Stubby.
+Of ,course these are all theories, but there were not too many tuxedo suit manx cats hanging around our neighborhood in the past or present, so I think Bobby and her dad are most likely descendants of Stubby.
 Our neighbor also had a manx cat that looks just like Bobby, but he abandoned this sweet cat during the fire in 2003.
 My parents adopted his manx cat, which my sister named Anastasia.
 They have also adopted my old cat Baby, who is the only cat they have with a tail at the moment.
 Here is a silly video below I made of the manx cats Bobby and Anastasia.
 We call Anastasia Annie, but my sister hates that!

 Here Is The Card That I Made: